Hi, I am Angie!

 Amateur sport lovers coach and ex couch potato athlete!

-Before coaching jiu-jitsuteros, boxers, capoeiristas, climbers, divers, yoga practitioners and office workers how to build body control and flexibility, throughout personal tailored training programs, I dedicated over 10 years of research and exploration.
+Before coaching jiu-jitsuteros, boxers, capoeiristas, climbers, divers, yoga practitioners and office workers how to build strength, body control and flexibility, throughout personal tailored training programs, I dedicated over 10 years of research and exploration.
 Scroll to read more…

 STRENGTH AND MOBILITY COACH